tweag/nickel/doc/manual/syntax.md

 are serialized as a 64-bit float otherwise.
 The latter conversion might lose precision as well, for example when serializing `1/3`.

+Number literals can be written in:

+- decimal representation
+- hexadecimal representation with a leading `0x`
+- octal representation with a leading `0o`
+- binary representation with a leading `0b`

+The decimal representation supports scientific notation and an optional fractional part delimited by `.`, while other representations only support integers.

-Here are some examples of number literals in Nickel; scientific notation for decimal is supported:
+Here are some examples of number literals in Nickel:

 ```nickel #lines
 1